What is Excess Inventory?

 As it stands, there are 13 million tons of recyclable textiles wasted annually.
 Decomposing clothing and the long supply chain means that the fashion industry is responsible for creating greenhouse gas emissions of 1.2 billion tons per year, making it the second largest global polluter next to oil.

-Excess inventory therefore has a massive environmental impact, and it is important for brands to recognize the implications so they can begin to take positive actions.
+Excess inventory therefore has a massive environmental impact, and it is important for brands to recognize the implications so they can begin to take positive actions to reduce waste.
 Although excess inventory is potentially very damaging it can be turned into a valuable business asset if managed effectively.

 Managing Excess Inventory

-Measures can be taken in every industry to reduce the impact of excess inventory – and it starts with adopting the right inventory technology to allow for more effective supply chain management, cutting down on costs and reducing the overall carbon footprint.
+Measures can be taken in every industry to reduce the impact of excess inventory – and it starts with adopting the right inventory technology to allow for more effective supply chain management, cutting down on costs, reducing waste and reducing the overall carbon footprint.

 With a centralized system of record, brands can gain greater visibility over all of their inventory as well as access historical data on past performance.
 Utilizing this information, brands can benefit from data-driven insights that lead to more effective go-to-market strategies, enabling them to optimize their excess inventory in a sustainable way.